i-net-software/jlessc/README.md

 Benchmark
 ----
-JLessC runs a benchmark test on the Travis build system using different less compilers.
+JLessC runs a benchmark test on the GitHub Actions CI system using different less compilers.
 We always use the latest version of every compiler.
 We measure the compile time of the Bootstrap sample in our test suite.
-The table shows [a result for Java SE 8](https://travis-ci.org/i-net-software/jlessc/jobs/57452290).
-Of course the values can change over the time.
+The values can change over time.

 | Tool                                                |      Time |
 | :-------------------------------------------------- | ---------:|